Managing Risks and Risk Assessments at Work

 The above risk assessment process is all part of the requirements enshrined in The Management of Health & Safety at Work Regulations 1999.
 The law requires employers to have risk assessments for activities that pose the greatest risk.
 This will require employers to have a detailed understanding of their operations where hazards are identified, but more importantly how these hazards pose a risk to health based on the activities undertaken.

-If the risk assessment process that we have outlined is still causing uncertainty or you just need some assistance to get you started then we can help.
+If the risk assessment process that we have outlined is still causing uncertainty or you just need some assistance to get you started with your risk management then we can help.

 - Working with you to compile a risk register of all your key activities from which you can decide those that pose a significant risk to health thus requiring a detailed risk assessment.
 (This is an important and in our opinion the first step that should be completed)